OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 Resilience is included in OHI as the sum of the ecological factors and social initiatives (policies, laws, etc.) that can positively affect goal scores by reducing or eliminating pressures.
 The addition of new pressure layers may therefore warrant the addition of new resilience layers that were not previously relevant.
 Similarly, the removal of pressure layers may warrant the removal of now irrelevant resilience layers.
 You can then transfer this information into `resilience_matrix.csv`and `resilience_categories.csv` (located in the `[assessment]/[region_year]/conf` folder).

-Ideally, each pressure should have a corresponding resilience measure, which is meant to 'balance' the pressures that negatively effects on ocean health.
-The Ocean Health Index considers resilience in two categories: **ecological resilience** to address ecological pressures, and **social resilience** to estimate how a region may be able to respond to or prevent environmental challenges.
+Ideally, each pressure included in the pressures matrix should have a corresponding resilience measure, which is meant to 'balance' the pressures that negatively effects on ocean health.
+The OHi considers resilience in two categories: **ecological resilience** to address ecological pressures, and **social resilience** to estimate how a region may be able to respond to or prevent environmental challenges.
 Additionally, **goal-specific regulations** are intended to address ecological pressures, and are measured as laws, regulations, and other institutional measures related to a specific goal.
 Ideally, for any resilience measure, you would have three tiers of information:

 * **Existence of regulations**: Are regulations in place to appropriately address the ecological pressure?
 * **Implementation and enforcement**: Have these regulations been appropriately implemented and are there enforcement mechanisms in place?